drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Begging the question is a logical fallacy of circular argument, e.g., "God created the world because the Bible says so."
 Using *beg the question* to mean *raise the question* is certain to annoy traditionalists (on this, I am a traditionalist) because they see it as imprecise.
 #### *being that*
 Never write *being that* to mean *because.* Just write *because.*
+#### *blatant, blatantly*
+As Bryan Garner explains, "What is blatant stands out glaringly or repungnantly." *Blatant* has a pejorative connotation, e.g., *A blatant lie.* Often, students write *blatant* when they mean something like *vivid* or another non-pejorative adjective describing something that stands out.
 #### Britishisms
 Avoid Britishisms (e.g., *colour, humour, whilst, centre, spilt*) in American contexts.
 #### buried verb